 The jury found against the school on all seven jury questions, establishing a negligent failure to warn.
 It concluded that Munn proved by a preponderance of the evidence that she had contracted the tick-borne disease while hiking on Mt.
 Pashan.
 It also concluded that the negligence of Hotchkiss employee was a substantial factor and the proximate cause of Munn’s injuries.

-During deliberations, the jurors wanted a clarification of the "cause in fact" portion of the jury instructions.
-"It's clear they were paying close attention to the instructions in the verdict form," said Ponvert, who tried the case with the assistance of paralegal Linda Grossberg, who sat "second chair" at the plaintiffs table.
+During deliberations, the jurors wanted a clarification of the “cause in fact” portion of the jury instructions.
+“It’s clear they were paying close attention to the instructions in the verdict form,” said Ponvert, who tried the case with the assistance of our paralegal, who sat “second chair” at the plaintiffs table.